 I once answered a question on the RealSelf website from someone who wanted to know if she would be better off getting lower eyelid surgery or nonsurgical laser skin resurfacing to improve the hollow appearance under her eyes.
 The answer, in my opinion, is to consider the best approach in each specific situation.
-When I meet with a patient considering eyelid surgery at my Toronto practice, I try to recommend the least invasive treatment that addresses their specific concerns and provides a long-lasting outcome.
+When I meet with a patient considering blepharoplasty (eyelid surgery) at my Toronto practice, I try to recommend nonsurgical alternatives to eyelid surgery for droopy or saggy eyelids, where appropriate.
+Our philosophy always includes exploring the least invasive treatment that addresses their specific concerns and provides a long-lasting outcome.

 Laser Treatments for Lower Eyelids?